 The Evidential Ladder: From Possibility to Welfare Relevance

 The distinction between candidate, demonstrated and welfare-relevant affordances provides a useful starting point.
 A candidate affordance is identified through natural history, morphology, behavioural ecology or other evidence suggesting that an environmental opportunity may be biologically relevant.
 A demonstrated affordance is one that animals have been observed to use when it is made functionally available.
 A welfare-relevant affordance requires additional evidence that access, restriction or removal has consequences relevant to the animal's welfare.
+These labels describe the evidential status of a specified animal–environment relationship under stated conditions; they are not fixed properties of a resource, a behaviour or a species.

 These categories prevent several superficially similar observations from being treated as equivalent.
 Wild royal pythons climb, captive royal pythons use climbing structures, royal pythons prefer environments containing climbing opportunities, and restriction of climbing opportunity compromises welfare are different propositions.
 Evidence supporting one does not automatically establish the next.